Department : Counseling and Psychological Services

 Masters Degree Required: No

-Comprehensive Exams Passed: Yes, by ranking deadline
+Comprehensive Exams Passed: Yes, by application deadline

 Dissertation Proposal Approved: Yes, by ranking deadline